 Combining algorithms

-PingOne Authorize policies can combine multiple rules to produce a Permit
+PingOne Authorize policies can combine multiple rules to produce a Permit, Deny, Indeterminate, or Not Applicable decision.

 The following table identifies available combining algorithms and describes their effects.
 The diagrams show one example of a decision evaluation for each combining algorithm; other evaluation paths are possible.
 The diagram legend is displayed before the table.
 The first column in each diagram represents the overall decision returned by the policy.
 The second column represents child decisions that produce the resulting policy decision.